cassieluoyucan/Hybrid-recommedation-system-/README.md

 # Hybrid-recommedation-system-

+Abstract
+This project is the final project for USC CSCI-544 Applied Natural Language Proccessing.
+This project aims to provide users more accuracte recommandation for resturants based on performance semantic analysis over user"s previous reviews left on Yelp.
+Due to the limation in size, all the data set cannot be uploaded.
+To access the origial data, please visit the Yelp Data Set.
+The content below will provide a workflow about how to recur the build of our system.

 Data Selection
 This project mainly works with the three data sets: business, reviews, and users.
 These data sets are in .json format can be accessed in Yelp Data Set.
 To perform the data selection